larryhynes/rspamd.com/about.md

 * **Easy configuration** - rspamd uses the [`UCL` language](https://github.com/vstakhov/libucl) for configuration.
 UCL is a simple and intuitive language that is focused on easy to read configuration files.
 You have many options in writing definitions, so use whatever you like (even a strict `JSON` would be OK).

-* **Dynamic tables** - rspamd allows the specification of some data as `dynamic maps` which are checked in runtime, with data updated when they change.
-Rspamd supports file and HTTP maps.
+* **Dynamic tables** - rspamd allows the specification of some data as `dynamic maps` which are checked in runtime, with data updated when they change. rspamd supports file and HTTP maps.

 ## Performance {#performance}

-Rspamd was designed to be fast.
+rspamd was designed to be fast.
 The core of rspamd is written in `C` and uses an event-driven model that allows the processing of multiple messages simultaneously without blocking.
 Moreover, a set of techniques was used in rspamd to speed up message processing:

 * **Finite state machines** - rspamd uses specialised finite state machines for performance-critical tasks to process input faster than a set of regular expressions.
 Of course, it is possible to implement these machines by ordinary `perl regular expressions` but then they won't be compact or human-readable.
 On the contrary, rspamd optimizes such actions as header processing, received elements extraction and protocol operations by building concrete automata for an assigned task.